HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Windows

 #### Testing Plan
-We want to do a complete thorough testing with another friend with no coding environment and WeChat installed.
+We want to do a complete test for the Windows application to make sure the functionality would perform the same on different devices

 # Challenges and Solutions
 ##  Resolved Issues